Niaev/link_tracking/README.md

 $ git clone https://github.com/Niaev/link_tracking.git
 ```

-**This package is not available at Python Package Index already.**
+**This package is not available at Python Package Index yet.**

 ### **`tracker` script**

 This script can be found in the root of this repository.
-The simple how to use:
+Follow the example below:

 ```sh
 $ python3 tracker.py SEEDS_FILE [depth]